Ten times Nokia threw the rule book straight out of the window.

 8) Nokia N90 (2005)

 Now this phone was totally bad-ass.
-Mind-blowing, swivelling engineering meant Nokia N90 could transform into a compact video camera in just a couple of seconds.
-Yeah the video quality was woeful and it meant answering calls was a ball-ache, but look at it.
+Mind-blowing engineering meant the Nokia N90 could transform into a compact video camera in just a couple of seconds.

 9) Nokia 3250 (2005)